ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 checks 2, 3, and 4.

-To prevent a malicious client from filling the server's data store, the HTTPS Server SHOULD perform an additional check in the more advanced mode:
+To prevent a malicious client from filling the server's data store, the HTTPS server SHOULD perform an additional check in the more advanced mode:

    5. if the x509\_chain consists of an invalid certificate chain, or